How the solar eclipse will impact plants and animals

 There is also evidence that spiders will begin to engage in web maintenance -- typically a nighttime behavior for them to catch potential meals overnight, Pease explained.

-One interesting case occurred with the Galapagos tortoise, a study published in the National Library of Medicine in 2020 found.
+One interesting case occurred with the Galapagos tortoise, a study published in 2020 found.
 The typically slow and lethargic species were observed to get the urge to mate during the 2017 eclipse, the researchers observed.

 While various studies have already been done, researchers will continue to study the impact of a total solar eclipse -- especially given how long it will be until the next solar eclipse occurs.